Författare

 Philip Goff

-Philip Goff är en uppskattad författare inom Filosofi och religion och Psykologi och pedagogik med totalt 6 böcker tillgängliga på Bokkollen, utgivna hos OUP OXFORD, Fri Tanke, Vintage.
+Philip Goff är en uppskattad författare inom Filosofi och religion och Psykologi och pedagogik med totalt 6 böcker tillgängliga på Bokkollen, utgivna hos Vintage, OUP OXFORD, Fri Tanke.

-Bland verken finns Why?
-The Purpose of the Universe, som toppar listan över Philip Goffs populäraste böcker.
-Verken spänner över filosofi & religion och tilltalar läsare som uppskattar genren.
+Bland verken finns Galileo's Error, som toppar listan över Philip Goffs populäraste böcker.
+Verken spänner över psykologi & pedagogik och tilltalar läsare som uppskattar genren.

 Det senast publicerade verket av Philip Goff är Meningen med universum : Argument för ett kosmiskt syfte, utgivet 2025.

 Letar du efter något nytt att läsa?
-Prova Galileo's Error – ett annat uppskattat verk av Philip Goff.
+Prova Is Consciousness Everywhere? – ett annat uppskattat verk av Philip Goff.

 På Bokkollen gör vi det enkelt att navigera i Philip Goffs författarskap.
 Vår databas uppdateras ständigt med nya släpp och format, så oavsett om du söker efter en lättläst pocket för semestern, en lyxig inbunden presentutgåva eller en digital ljudbok för pendlingen, har vi rätt utgåva för dig.